As an Amazon Associate I earn from qualifying purchases. Thanks for your support!

-Most of my generative designs are drawn with fine tipped pens by Copic or Sakura.
+Most of the generative designs that I draw with my AxiDraw pen plotter are fine tipped pens by Copic or Sakura.
 Sometimes I go wild with metallic gelly rolls too!
-Recently though, I decided it was time to experiment with drawing a print using CMYK markers.
+Recently though, I decided it was time to experiment with using my pen plotter to draw a print with CMYK markers.

 What is CMYK?